Dr. J. Allen Hynek

 2004 PRG Hall of Fame Inductee

 There were several candidates for the first PRG Hall of Fame Inductee (deceased) - all worthy.
 Why was Allen Hynek selected first?
-For the same reason the Paradigm Clock website was dedicated to Dr. Hynek.
+For the same reason the Paradigm Research Group website was dedicated to Dr. Hynek.
 He did something thousands of others have been called to do but not able to do - within his official capacity he changed his mind.
 He was asked to look at sightings and other evidence and help the government "put the matter to rest."
 When he had done his work, the physical evidence and the power of the personal testimony from good people could not be ignored by a scientist with integrity.
 He entered the work believing terrestrial explanations would be found expeditiously.
 Instead, he reversed his position, left the employ of the government and began a long and difficult journey that would end before the government relented its truth embargo.
 The wisdom to know when you are wrong, the courage to accept difficult new information at some personal risk and the willingness to act on that information - these are the traits which must be reclaimed by the leaders of science, religion, academia and government and not too soon.

 Biography and Accomplishments